 “I don’t know.
 I don’t think you’re the right sort for this.”

-“If you don’t tell him to come visit me, I’m going to suggest HMRC take a really close look at your income,” she said mildly.
+“If you don’t tell him to come visit me, I’m going to suggest HMRC take a really close look at your taxes,” she said mildly.

 He stared at her, mouth open.
 “You wouldn’t.”

 “I would.
 I mean, maybe you’ve got nothing to hide, but you won’t be going to Saint Barth’s any time soon.”